Framed bordism and Lagrangian embeddings of exotic spheres: Gluing near higher codimension strata

 \section{Gluing near higher codimension strata}

-Having proved the existence of a gluing map from a compact subset of the codimension $1$ stratum of $\Pbar(L)$ to the interior of $\cP(L)$, we shall proceed to describe the analogous results for the other boundary strata, which requires gluing sphere bubbles.
+Having proved the existence of a gluing map from a compact subset of the codimension $1$ stratum of $\Pbar(L;0)$ to the interior of $\cP(L;0)$, we shall proceed to describe the analogous results for the other boundary strata, which requires gluing sphere bubbles.
 It turns out that we're working in a special situation where the moduli space of sphere bubbles passing through a fixed point is regular.
-This implies that gluing can done without ``moving the attaching point," thereby reducing the analytic results to standard ones.
+This implies that gluing can be done without ``moving the attaching point," thereby reducing the analytic results to standard ones.
 We shall therefore concentrate on describing the geometric parts of the construction, including the choice of right inverse, leaving all estimates to the reader.

 \begin{rem} In the discussion that follows, we shall often use the expression ``a neighbourhood of $X$ in $Y$," even though $X$ is not a subset of $Y$.
-In all such situations, the Gromov compactification $Y$ will contain $X$ as a stratum, so such a neighbourhood is defined to be the subset of $Y$ obtained by removing all strata of virtual codimension greater than $0$ from a neighbourhood of $X$ in the Gromov compactification of $Y$. \end{rem}
+In all such situations, the Gromov-Floer compactification $Y$ will contain $X$ as a stratum, so such a neighbourhood is defined to be the subset of $Y$ obtained by removing all strata of virtual codimension greater than $0$ from a neighbourhood of $X$ in the Gromov-Floer compactification of $Y$. \end{rem}

+For the codimension $3$ stratum, our main result, discussed in Section \ref{sec:codim_3_to_0_gluing} is: \begin{lem} There exists a gluing map